Guest0x0/coqoune/README.md

 ## 1. Installation

 ### Dependency
-Coqoune is implemented using POSIX shell, so it should work on all *nix systems.
+Coqoune is implemented using shell scripts, so it should work on all *nix systems.
+Note that coqoune uses several features not found in POSIX, like arrays.
+So you must have one of zsh, bash or ksh installed to use coqoune.
+But you don't have to use one of these as your user's shell.
+Just have them in your `$PATH`, and coqoune will choose a suitable one.
 However there are several runtime dependencies:

-> the coqidetop command
+1. the coqidetop command

-> the xmllint command from libxml2
+2. the xmllint command from libxml2

-> standard POSIX utilities
+3. standard POSIX utilities

 ### Manual Installation
 do